-Migrate for Anthos gives you three basic ways to interact with the services and resources necessary to perform migrations:
+Migrate for Anthos and GKE gives you three basic ways to interact with the services and resources necessary to perform migrations:

 Google Cloud Console